icub-tech-iit/outside-collaborators/README.md

   aim to assign specific access permissions to outside groups (or even individuals).

 ### The workflow
-The "outside groups" are defined in YAML files under [groups](./groups) as collections of outside collaborators' usernames.
+The "outside collaborators groups" are defined in YAML files under [groups](./groups) as collections of outside collaborators' usernames.

 Here's a simple example: